Now Recruiting Interns for Academic Year 2017/2018!

 The Health Promotion & Wellness (HPW) Internship is a paid ($11/hour), part-time (10 hours/week) position.
 Interns must commit for the full academic year and attend monthly meetings on Fridays from 10am-1pm.

-HPW Interns will work with HPW staff on campus health projects in the topic areas of:
+HPW Interns will work with HPW staff on campus health projects.
+Here are the positions available:

 Please download and complete the application below.
 Email a completed application, unofficial transcript, and resume by 5:00pm on Saturday, April 15th, 2017 to email@example.com.
 No paper applications will be accepted.